Our harrowing wildlife encounters and how we should have handled them

 So, what should one do in the midst of an attack, I asked him.

 “What you really need to do is very hard to do,” he said.
-If you hold your hands up and front a Canada goose, they will back down, he said.
+If you hold your hands up in front of a Canada goose, it will back down, he said.
 Most people, however, get scared and look for an escape route.
 When someone turns their back on a male goose, it kicks in its aggressive attack mode, Beran said.
 Oftentimes, a person may unknowingly turn their back toward a goose or are unaware of the geese nearby.

 “You cannot turn your back to them.
 It’s easy to say, but hard to do in the face of an attack,” he said.